 The BV300 arrived in Canada for 2010 and in the USA for 2011.
 It was very similar to the BV250 it replaced, with the name change mostly required by the displacement bump from 244cc to 278cc.

-The large BV500 was launched for 2005.
+The larger BV500 was launched for 2005.
 This scooter used Piaggio’s powerful 492cc MASTER engine and offered limitless highway capability.
-2012 is rumored to the be the last year for the BV500 with the ever-growing smaller BV now at 330cc and thus leaving too little reason to buy this older model.
+After a 7 year run, 2012 was the last year for the BV500 with the ever-growing smaller BV now at 330cc and leaving too little reason to buy this more expensive older model.

 Sometime around 2010 Piaggio started adding the word ‘Tourer’ to the BV’s name, so it became the BV Tourer 300 and the BV Tourer 500.
-There are were no changes for the 2012 model year, as the significantly overhauled BV350 Sport Touring arrived in showrooms in spring 2012 as an early 2013 model.
+There are were no changes for the 2012 model year, as the significantly overhauled BV350 Sport Touring arrived in USA showrooms in spring 2012 as an early 2013 model.
+A year latter it did the same in Canada, with a spring 2013 arrival as a 2014 model.
 The BV350 is a mostly new scooter that Piaggio updated heavily in both style and substance.
 Overseas its gets the longer title Beverly Sport Touring 350 (shown below left).

 The smaller BV scooters (200, 250, 300) received motor changes in parallel to the Vespa GT / GTS series of scooters, so the BV 200 used the same motor as Vespa’s GT200 scooter.
 This engine was actually a larger (198cc) version of the 150cc LEADER motor used in Vespa’s LX 150.
 For 2006, the Vespa GT200 became the Vespa GTS 250 when it received a new 244cc QUASAR motor.
 Accordingly, Piaggio added the same motor to the BV for 2006 and called it the BV250.
 The new motor was a nice set up with 4-valves (instead of 2) and liquid cooling (instead of air).